ZethEnterprise/Zent.Iso20022/4.Source/README.md

 d.
 Well - that wraps it up - if there is a code on either parent or child in the inheritage tree, it should/could be considered an enum

 So...
 That was interesting.

 ![Annoyingly thinks for myself](https://media1.tenor.com/m/TO2kHrt7xIIAAAAC/work-thinking.gif)

+I think that might concludes my train of thoughts on the Enum problem.
+So this is the next step:

+1. Locate all Coded CodeSets and their parents
+2. Also locate all nonCoded CodeSets with their Coded parents
+3. Link all Coded CodeSets with their External opposites
+4. Generate Enums